The Ferrari Purosangue is the Prancing Horse's first ever four-door four-seater SUV that might take Ferrari in a new direction.

 After years of anticipation by the international automotive fraternity, Ferrari today unveiled the Purosangue, the first ever four-door, four-seater car in the Prancing Horse's 75-year history.

 Since the marque's earliest years, 2+2 cars (i.e. with two front and two smaller back seats) have played a significant role in its strategy.
 Many Ferraris have made combining benchmark performance with first-class comfort one of the pillars of their success.
 Now, in the culmination of 75 years of leading-edge research, Ferrari has created a car that is unique on the world stage: not only do performance, driving pleasure and comfort coexist in perfect harmony, but it is also a peerless encapsulation of the Prancing Horse's iconic DNA.
-This is the reason why the name Purosangue, Italian for ‘thoroughbred', was chosen.
+This is the reason why the name Purosangue, Italian for thoroughbred, was chosen.

 To enable the company to achieve the ambitious goals set for this project and create a car worthy of a place in its range, a completely different layout, and innovative proportions compared to modern GT archetypes (so-called crossovers and SUVs) were adopted.
 The average modern GT's engine is mounted forwards in the car, almost straddling the front axle with the gearbox coupled directly to it; this results in less than optimal weight distribution that delivers driving dynamics and driving pleasure well short of the standards of excellence to which Prancing Horse clients and enthusiasts have become accustomed.

-The Purosangue, on the other hand, has a mid-front-mounted engine with the gearbox at the rear to create a sporty transaxle layout.
+The Purosangue, on the other hand, has a mid-front-mounted engine with a gearbox at the rear to create a sporty transaxle layout.
 The Power Transfer Unit (PTU) is coupled in front of the engine to provide a unique 4x4 transmission.
 This delivers exactly the 49:51% weight distribution that Maranello's engineers deem optimal for a mid-front-engined sports car.

 The Purosangue stands head and shoulders above the rest of the market thanks to its performance and comfort.
 It is the only car with these proportions to sport a mid-front-mounted, naturally-aspirated V12.
-Maranello's most iconic engine debuts in this brand new configuration to ensure the car unleashes more power than any other in the segment (725 cv) whilst guaranteeing the most enthralling Ferrari engine soundtrack.
+Maranello's most iconic engine debuts in this brand-new configuration to ensure the car unleashes more power than any other in the segment (725 cv) whilst guaranteeing the most enthralling Ferrari engine soundtrack.
 Furthermore, it can deliver 80% torque even at low revs for unique driving pleasure at all times.